-I have written about product strategy and tried to apply product development frameworks to my day job as a product manager: JTBD, Opportunity-Solution Tree, The North Star Framework, Four Level of Strategy Deployment, Continuous Discovery, to name a few.
+I have written about product strategy as well as product development frameworks that are the bread and butter of my job as a product manager: JTBD, Opportunity-Solution Tree, The North Star Framework, Four Level of Strategy Deployment, Continuous Discovery, so on and so forth.

 They said that the road to expert product development is paved with novices trying to apply frameworks.
-Well, actually no one said that but me, but you get the point.
-I’m no expert, and I think there’s nothing wrong with learning and applying what other people tried.
-And I think these efforts have been fruitful.
+Well, I mean actually no one said that but me, but you get the point.
+I know I’m no expert, but I think there’s nothing wrong with learning and applying what other people tried.

-So the other day I was reflecting about things that’s been going with me recently in work and life.
-As part of that reflection, I contemplated on the relationships between the product frameworks that I’ve learned.
-After a few hours of flexing out my thinking, I finally arrived at something that makes sense.
+Anyway, the other day I was reflecting about what’s been going with me recently in work and life.
+As part of that reflection, I thought that I gathered many mental models in my repertoire, but all frameworks are flawed, so perhaps there’s some sort of relationships between the frameworks that can provide insights on how they should complement one another.
+After a few hours of flexing out my thinking, I finally arrived at something that kinda makes sense.
+So that’s what I want to share in this post.

-In reality, product management is a mess, so this isn’t the “right” way to look at things.
-Plus, there are too many product frameworks out there, so I’m aware that this is a very minimal investigation that only concerns the ones that I’m actually familiar with.
+But first a disclaimer, product management is about handling the mess, so there’s no “right” way to look at things.
+There are so many product frameworks out there, so this investigation only concerns the ones that I’m actually familiar with.

 A somewhat holistic attempt to view product development frameworks